ar33zy/ar33zy.github.io/_posts/2020-04-17-htb-traverxec.md

 ![](/assets/images/htb/traverxec/scan.png)

-It seems that the entry points for this machine is limited to 2 ports, via HTTP and via SSH.
+It seems that the entry point for this machine is limited to 2 ports, via HTTP and via SSH.
 Credentials are needed for SSH access so let's proceed with checking up the web server.
 Take note that the web server is running ```nostromo 1.9.6```.

 ## Nostromo Webserver